Haemaphysalis intermedia

 Haemaphysalis intermedia, the flat-inner-spurred haemaphysalid, is a hard-bodied tick of the genus Haemaphysalis.
 It is found in India and Sri Lanka.
-It is an obligate ectoparasite of mammals.
+It is an obligate ectoparasite of mammals (a parasite that lives outside its host).
 It is a potential vector of Kyasanur Forest disease virus, Ganjam virus, and Nairobi sheep disease virus.

 Parasitism

 Adults parasitize various wild and domestic mammals.
 Ticks can be controlled by using cypermethrin.